QuanchengP/DDPCA-ADMM/README.md

 2.Prerequisite package: make, g++

-3.Prerequisite library: Eigen, Spectra (there is no need to download these two libraries, because these two libraries are alredy contained in the source code)
+3.Prerequisite library: Eigen, Spectra (there is no need to download these two libraries, because these two libraries are already contained in the source code)
 > + Eigen link: <https://gitlab.com/libeigen/eigen/>
 >   + or: <https://eigen.tuxfamily.org/index.php?title=Main_Page>
 > + Spectra link: <https://spectralib.org/>